 The Company's distribution utilities serve approximately 100,300 electric customers and 69,300 natural gas customers in their service territory.
-The Company's distribution utilities are local "pipes and wires" operating companies and, combined with Granite State, had an investment in Net Utility Plant of \$428.5 million at March 31, 2009.
+The Company's distribution utilities are local "pipes and wires" operating companies and, combined with Granite State, had an investment in Net Utility Plant of \$426.8 million at June 30, 2009.
 The Company does not own or operate electric generating facilities or major transmission facilities and substantially all of the Company's utility assets are dedicated to the local delivery of electricity and natural gas to its customers.
 Substantially all of Unitil's revenue and earnings are derived from regulated utility operations.

-Unitil's business strategy is to be a leader in the reliable and cost effective management of a growing level of local electric and natural gas distribution assets.
-The Company's growth initiatives include evaluation of organic growth opportunities as well as strategic acquisitions.
-As part of this growth strategy, on December 1, 2008, Unitil purchased (i) all of the outstanding capital stock of Northern Utilities from Bay State Gas Company (Bay State) and (ii) all of the outstanding capital stock of Granite State from NiSource Inc. (NiSource) pursuant to the Stock Purchase Agreement dated as of February 15, 2008 by and among NiSource, Bay State and Unitil (the "Acquisitions").
+On December 1, 2008, Unitil purchased (i) all of the outstanding capital stock of Northern Utilities from Bay State Gas Company (Bay State) and (ii) all of the outstanding capital stock of Granite State from NiSource Inc. (NiSource) pursuant to the Stock Purchase Agreement dated as of February 15, 2008 by and among NiSource, Bay State and Unitil (the "Acquisitions").
 Bay State is a wholly owned subsidiary of NiSource.
 The aggregate purchase price for the Acquisitions was \$160 million in cash, plus an additional working capital adjustment of \$49.2 million, including approximately \$30.0 million of natural gas storage inventory.
 To finance the Acquisitions and recapitalize Northern Utilities and Granite State, the Company issued additional equity and debt.